vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 ## Current Measures on Mask Wearing

+{{< alert icon="xmark" cardColor="red" iconColor="white" textColor="white" >}}
-It is not mandatory to don a mask in public, but it is advisable to do so.
+No, It is not mandatory to don a mask in public, but it is advisable to do so.
+{{< /alert >}}

 ## Step 1: Ferry / plane ticket

-{{< alert >}}
+{{< alert icon="check" cardColor="green" iconColor="white" textColor="white" >}}
-Please note that ticket issuance may vary by the ticketing company, so be sure to inquire about any required documentation.
+Yes, you will be required to purchase a ferry or plane ticket for entry into Indonesia.
 {{< /alert >}}

-To begin your journey, you will need to purchase a ferry or plane ticket.
 You have the option to purchase your ticket through a travel agency or directly from the respective websites.

+Please note that ticket issuance may vary by the ticketing company, so be sure to inquire about any required documentation.

 ## Step 2: "PeduliLindungi" application.

+{{< alert icon="check" cardColor="green" iconColor="white" textColor="white" >}}
-To protect public health and prevent the spread of COVID-19, visitors to Indonesia are required to register their COVID-19 vaccination certificate using the "PeduliLindungi" app.
+Yes, you will be required to register your COVID-19 vaccination certificate using the "PeduliLindungi" app.
+{{< /alert >}}

 The app can be downloaded from the following sources:

 - [Android Play Store](http://bit.ly/Android-PL)
 - [Apple App Store](https://apple.co/2K7TNj1)
 - [Huawei App Galley](https://appgallery.huawei.com/#/app/C102542717)

-Please register an account [here](https://www.pedulilindungi.id/register)
+Please register an account [here](https://www.pedulilindungi.id/register).

 ## Step 3: Pre-departure prerequisites;